JakeWaffle/KinectController/README.md

 After this project gets some headway and we reach a near 1.0 release, then there should be a good amount of configuration files already created for various games and applications of the project.

+Refer to the wiki for more information on the project and how the configuration files work.

 ## Building the Project

 The project isn't ready for use yet.
 The minimum features are still being worked on for the project to actually do what